The tallest palm tree in the world captured me the first time I viewed their photograph.

 This Image below Used With Permission of Matt from Indie Traveller

 They're found in the Department of Quindío's Columbian Coffee Triangle.
-Arrive in Solento.
-It's the access to the stunning Cocora Valley, by catching a ride with Willy's Jeeps.
+You'll arrive in Solento for Your Stay and Exploration.
+It's the Access to the Stunning Cocora Valley, by catching a ride with Willy's Jeeps.

-Valle de Cocora is where you'll see these tallest palm trees scattered throughout grassy hillsides.
+By Visiting and Roaming the Valle de Cocora you'll see these tallest palm trees scattered throughout grassy hillsides.
 Also continuing further into higher mountain elevations.
-To see them within grove-like and jungle settings.
+You'll be stunned by the scenery, seeing them within grove-like and jungle settings.

 The life environment of Wax Palms is the Cloud Forest.